Menu

 Honey harvesting and extracting: Tips and tricks on how to let the gold flow

-Evening ZOOM Class for all SEMBA members: Last Call - Q & A On Winter Prep Late Season Varroa Management
+Evening ZOOM Class for all SEMBA members: Last Call - Q & A On Winter Prep and Late Season Varroa Management

 Wrap party, crash course in honey tasting and student presentations